 Between 1940 and 1943 boys' arrests increased 51% and girls’ arrests increased 466%.
 The most common charges for boys were theft and disorderly conduct.
 The most common charges for girls were runaway and vagrancy.
 It was noted that many of the runaway girls were arrested for prostitution.

 In June 1943 the average length of stay in the Anthony Home for boys was 15.5 days and for girls it was 32 days.
-(The boys had a camp to go to).
-On average it took 11 days before the first court hearing for each child.
+(The boys had Rancho Del Campo to go to.)
+On average, it took 11 days before the first court hearing for each child.
 In July 1943, the average daily attendance of the Anthony Home was 78.
 Sixteen and seventeen year old boys were held in adult jail.

 After a series of grand jury criticisms, a ballot measure for a $500,000 bond to build a new 100-bed, 5-unit juvenile detention facility on a 10-acre site in Mission Valley was put before the voters in 1948.
 The Anthony Home would be used for Juvenile Court and Probation offices.
 It was rejected.

 Charles Rogers was appointed Chief Probation Officer in 1948.

 In 1950, an $875,000 bond to build a new detention home that looked like a dormitory or school but guarded against escapes was put on the November ballot.
 It passed.

 On November 28, 1951, The Board of Supervisors voted 4 to 1 to build a new Juvenile Hall on a recently acquired 20 acre site in Kearny Mesa purchased for $33,275.

 In 1954, the average daily attendance of the Anthony Home was 115.